-While the get rich quick cryptocurrency bubble many be coming to an end, the underlying blockchain technology that makes it work is not a bubble.
+While the “get-rich-quick” cryptocurrency bubble came to an end, the underlying blockchain technology that makes it work has continued forward across financial services, banking, and capital markets.
 It is a fundamental change in how financial transactions work.
 Very few new technologies change the way business in done or how an industry operates.

 Blockchain is different.
 It is disruptive.
 It will change the fundamentals of entire markets.